cedrickchee/YDKGo/content/docs/design/error_handling/_index.md

 And it goes beyond just the CPU cycles of your process.
 You're eating network bandwidth, disk I/O, other complexities that go through the entire system.

-So during development I really wanna make sure that we always have a good level of signal in our logs and we're logging from a trace perspective the bare minimum we need, but then we're logging the errors in a way that there's always enough context if we want to take the time or need to take the time to look at it.
+So during development I really want to make sure that we always have a good level of signal in our logs and we're logging from a trace perspective the bare minimum we need, but then we're logging the errors in a way that there's always enough context if we want to take the time or need to take the time to look at it.